 It’s possible to visit Pompeii from Rome

 It is the second most visited site in Italy after the Colosseum in Rome.
-So some travelers, wish to visit this incredible site during their passage in Rome.
+Some travelers, therefore, wish to discover this incredible site during their stay in Rome.

 However, there is no direct connection between Rome and Pompeii.
 You’ll need to take the train from the main “Roma-Termini” station and change trains in Naples.